martinlynge/bit-docs/content/docs/rendering-components.md

 next: removing-components.html
 ---

-To allow users to interact directly with your components available [bitsrc.io](https://bitsrc.io), render your component, as shown in this doc.
+To allow users to interact directly with your components, that are available at [bitsrc.io](https://bitsrc.io), we recommand to render your components, as explaind in this document.

-See the rendered component [here](https://bitsrc.io/bit/movie-app/components/hero).
+See an example of a rendered component in this [Scope](https://bitsrc.io/bit/movie-app/components/hero).

-## How Does it Work
+## How Does it Work?

 - Add annotations to your component, documenting how it should be rendered.
-- Bundle your component as a [UMD](https://github.com/umdjs/umd), using one of Bit’s bundlers.
+- Bundle your component as a [UMD](https://github.com/umdjs/umd), you can use one of Bit’s bundlers.
 See [Building Components](docs/building-components.html) .
 - [Tag](/docs/cli-tag.html) & [Export](/docs/cli-export.html) your component.
-- Your component will be available for preview at bitsrc.io [Scope](/docs/scopes-on-bitsrc.html#scopes).
+- Your component will be available for preview at bitsrc.io [Scope](https://docs.bitsrc.io/docs/scopes-on-bitsrc.html#create-a-scope-on-bitsrc)

 ### Annotations

-Some [JSDocs](http://usejsdoc.org/about-getting-started.html#adding-documentation-comments-to-your-code) annotations needs to be added to your component, as shown:
+Some [JSDocs](http://usejsdoc.org/about-getting-started.html#adding-documentation-comments-to-your-code) annotations needs to be added to your component, for example:
 ```js
 /**
 * @render react